Stardah/DevOps2/README.md

 In this repository you can fine the 'docker-compose' file for a local Gitlab and the ".gitlab-ci.yml" file with the Godot Engine CI pipeline.

 Corresponding gitlab repository can be found here: https://gitlab.com/terlychnikita/godot.
-The pipeline can be run on the online Gitlab version with increased maximum artifact size.
+The pipeline can be run on the local Gitlab version with increased maximum artifact size (only avaliable for an admin of the project).